ABOUT

 2011: In its second summer of operation, Pizza on Earth was operated by Laura Clarke

 2018-2019: Pizza on Earth experienced significant growth in these years with an expanded deck and seating area outside.
 Elizabeth developed her garden adjacent to the ovens, enhancing the experience for customers who ate their pizza on site.
-In 2019, Sarah Jane left Pizza on Earth to start the Red Hen Bakery in Conception Bay South, NL.
-She ran the Red Hen for 1 year before moving to Whitehorse, YT where she lives today.

 2020-2022: Brad renovated his shop again to add Elizabeth’s art gallery so that customers could see her original art while waiting for a pizza.
 Graham finished his undergraduate degree in electrical engineering and moved back to Dorset to run Pizza on Earth.
 Graham and Elizabeth started hiring more employees, with Pizza on Earth’s employee numbers more than doubling to over 20 in 2020.
 Graham’s younger brother, David, joined Pizza on Earth as a cook.
 In 2022, a second wood fired oven was added to reduce wait times on busy July and August evenings.
 Additionally, Pizza on Earth made a significant investment in dough making and processing equipment to help meet growing demand.